StephenB-24/HTML-CSS-RealEstateWebsite/README.md

 <h3 align="center">About</h3>
 <hr>
 An old project from FVTC (2019).
 A very basic HTML/CSS website for real estate.

-Responsiveness needs to be added to it.
+Note: The methods used for this site are a bit outdated.
+Things like responsiveness and animation needs to be added to it.

 <h3 align="center">Screenshots</h3>
 <hr>